Impact of facial landmark localization on facial expression recognition: Effectiveness of landmark localization

-The mean Euclidean distance $e$ between the predicted landmarks and the ground truth normalized by the diagonal of the ground truth bounding box is used as an evaluation metric for its robustness to pose variations \cite{chrysos2018comprehensive}.
-The error $e_n$ for the $n-th$ image is expressed as:
+The mean Euclidean distance between the predicted landmarks and the ground truth (GT) normalized by the diagonal of the GT bounding box is used as evaluation metric as it is robust to pose variations \cite{chrysos2018comprehensive}.
+The error $e_n$ for image $n$ is expressed as:

-where $L$ is the number of landmarks, $p_i$ is the coordinates of the $i$-th predicted landmark, $g_i$ is the coordinates of the corresponding ground truth landmark, and $D$ is the diagonal of the ground truth bounding box ($D = \mathrm{round}(\sqrt{{w}^{2} + \mathrm{h}^{2}}$), with \(w\) and \(h\) the width and height of the ground truth bounding box, respectively).
-From this metric, we compute the area under the curve (AUC) and the failure rate (FR) with a 0.04 threshold.
-Above this threshold, we consider a prediction as a failure, since a facial component can be completely mismatched.
+where $L$ is the number of landmarks, $p_i$ is the coordinates of the $i$-th predicted landmark, $g_i$ is the coordinates of the corresponding ground truth landmark, and $D$ is the length of the diagonal of the ground truth bounding box ($D = \mathrm{round}\left(\sqrt{{w}^{2} + \mathrm{h}^{2}}\right)$, with \(w\) and \(h\) the width and height of the bounding box, respectively).
+From this metric, we compute the area under the curve (AUC) and the failure rate (FR) with threshold $\alpha = 0.04$.
+Above this threshold, we consider a prediction as a failure, since facial components are mostly not located correctly.
 The AUC and FR are expressed as:

 where $f$ is the cumulative error distribution (CED) function and $\alpha$ the threshold.